 Sometimes there are gaps between one registered program and the next consecutive program offered.
 When Homestay is the accommodation option provided for a program (September to June), UVic Homestay will place students with a host family throughout their registered programs, including any gap periods.
 Please note that students applying to our summer short-term programs in July and August have the option of registering for dormitory accommodation only and cannot remain in Homestay during this time.

 As soon as your homestay placement is confirmed, you should contact your host to introduce yourself and to share your arrival information.
 This is very important, so that you can arrange for pick-up in Victoria at the airport, ferry terminal, bus station or another location you have agreed upon.
-To make sure your homestay family can easily pick you up, try to book a flight that arrives between 8:00am and 9:00pm.
-Please read complete Homestay Arrival information here.
+To make sure your homestay family can easily pick you up, book a flight that arrives between 8:00am and 10:00pm on your program's set Arrival Date and Departure Date.
+Please read complete Homestay Arrival information.

 If you are planning to arrive in the Homestay home after the hosting dates listed, you must contact your host with your request via email, with at least one week’s notice.
 We suggest that you carry your host’s cell phone number with you so you can phone or email them if there are changes or delays to your travel arrangements while you are travelling.
 If you have a cell phone, please provide your host with the number in case they need to call you.